 Cinta Gallent Torres, Associate Professor of French Language at the University of Valencia and the International University of Valencia (Spain)

-In charge of disseminating the practices implemented by the “Responsible University” Certification and promoting the work of IRAFPA in its geographical area.
+In charge of disseminating the practices implemented by the “Responsible Institution” Certification and promoting the work of IRAFPA in its geographical area.

 In charge of promoting the work of IRAFPA in its geographical area